 - A fitness instructor who promotes Lululemon athletic wear

-- An athlete who shares why they love Under Armour
+- An athlete who always wears and talks about Under Armour

 - A photographer who serves as a Canon ambassador